PPC Management Tools For Agencies That Scale

 Connect Your Ad Accounts

-Most platforms use API connections to link your advertising accounts.
-Connect Google Ads, Meta Ads Manager, and other channels.
-Historical data typically imports automatically, giving you immediate access to cross-platform analytics and the ability to compare performance over time.
+Most platforms use API connections to link your ad accounts.
+Connect Google, Meta, and other channels.
+Historical data imports automatically, giving you immediate cross-platform analytics and the ability to compare performance over time.

 Set Up Automation Rules